-- 28 EFRAG observes that the ED does not explain the relationship between individual disclosure objectives in IFRS Standards and the general disclosure requirements in IAS 1. - 29 In that regard, EFRAG observes that paragraph DG5 of the ED states that the IASB will use overall disclosure objectives within individual IFRS Standards to provide a narrower, more Standard-specific focus than the objectives of general purpose financial reporting and financial statements in the Conceptual Framework for Financial Reporting and IAS 1 Presentation of Financial Statements. - 30 We consider that it is essential to clarify the interaction between the individual disclosure objectives in IFRS Standards and the requirements in IAS 1, specifically in relation to judgements (apart from those involving estimations) and sources of estimation uncertainty.
+- 28 EFRAG observes that the ED does not explain the relationship between individual disclosure objectives in IFRS Standards and the general disclosure requirements in IAS 1. - 29 In that regard, EFRAG observes that paragraph DG5 of the ED states that the IASB 'will use overall disclosure objectives within individual IFRS Standards to provide a narrower, more Standard-specific focus than the objectives of general purpose financial reporting and financial statements in the Conceptual Framework for Financial Reporting and IAS 1 Presentation of Financial Statements. - We consider that it is essential to clarify the interaction between the individual disclosure objectives in IFRS Standards and the requirements in IAS 1, specifically in relation to judgements (apart from those involving estimations) and sources of estimation uncertainty.
+The IASB also needs to clarify the interaction between the individual disclosure objectives in IFRS Standards and the general objectives of financial statements as included in IAS 1 and the conceptual framework.